Step 1: Find a Vulnerable Website

 I am running a Computer thats got NVIDIA Graphics card.
 That means I will be using cudaHashcat.
 On my laptop, I got an AMD ATI Graphics cards, so I will be using oclHashcat on my laptop.
 If you’re on VirtualBox or VMWare, neither cudahashcat nor oclhashcat will work.
 You must install Kali in either a persisitent USB or in Hard Disk.
 Instructions are in the website, search around.

-I saved the hash value 24iYBc17xK0e. in DES.hash file.
+in file.
 Following is the command I am running:

 Interesting find: Usuaul Hashcat was unable to determine the code for DES hash. (not in it’s help menu).
 Howeverm both cudaHashcat and oclHashcat found and cracked the key.

 Anyhow, so here’s the cracked password: abc123.
-24iYBc17xK0e.:abc123

 Sweet, we now even have the password for this use